Staples-Inc/snap-plugin-collector-couchbase/README.md

 }
 ```

 Run snapd with the config file.
 Then use snapctl to list discovered metrics.
 You can then write your task file.
-We have an example in the examples folder.
+We have an examples in the examples folder.
 ```
 ./snapd --plugin-trust 0 --log-level 1 --config /path/to/config/config.json

 ./snapctl metric list
 ```